 The compliance standards include OSHA, your state's fire code and NFPA 1600.
-The last includes 29 pages of "shoulds" recognized by Congress that, in the hands of a litigator, turn into "shalls."
+The last is recognized by Congress, California, Florida, New York City and S&P. These authorities will be used to devastating effect by any litigator.
 Often, you can add in EPA and many other federal, state and local regulations not touched on here.